PANTHORA

 Military and Defense

-Panthora maintains a sophisticated military organization designed to protect their borders while supporting their technological and diplomatic initiatives.
+Panthora maintains a sophisticated military organization designed to protect its borders while supporting its technological and diplomatic initiatives.
 The core of their armed forces consists of highly disciplined regular soldiers known for their expertise with swords, bows, and pikes, who occasionally test their skills against warriors from the Freelands to maintain combat readiness and establish martial relationships with potential allies.

 The most elite military unit is the Guardians of the Dead—a specialized order of warrior-scholars responsible for maintaining constant vigilance over the Dead Lands and protecting Panthora from any necromantic threats that might emerge from that cursed region.
 These individuals undergo unique training that combines advanced combat techniques with deep knowledge of necromantic phenomena and the psychological disciplines necessary to regularly confront supernatural horrors without losing their sanity or moral compass.